emilymcdaniel/Final_Project/README.md

 ### Why is this topic relevant?
 This question evaluates consumer preferences against the state of the economy.
 This type of exercise is valuable for marketing strategies for any industry, and is a worthwhile analysis to time product releases.

-We selected this topic because it intersects several areas of interest among our group members, including e-commerce, finance, and reading.
+We selected this topic because it intersects several areas of interest among our group members, including e-commerce and finance.

-Our planned approach can be viewed in this [Flowchart](https://github.com/emilymcdaniel/Final_Project/blob/main/Final%20Project_Flow%20Chart.pdf).
+Our approach can be viewed in this [Flowchart](https://github.com/emilymcdaniel/Final_Project/blob/main/Visuals/Final%20Project_Flow%20Chart.png).

 -----